18F/transformation-research/README.md

 ## Our approach

-We are synthesizing insights that we're gathering by:
+We’re synthesizing insights that we've gathered by:

 * conducting interviews with government employees at federal, state and local levels who have first hand experience working on digital transformation projects - both successful ones and failed ones
 * reviewing case studies from private industry which is years ahead of government in terms of adopting digital practices

-* reviewing case studies from major consultancies that provide transformation and innovation services to government, and
+* reviewing case studies from major consultancies that provide transformation and innovation services to government

-* learning about the laws and policies that both constrain and push government agencies to adopt new digital practices.
+* learning about the laws and policies that both constrain and push government agencies to adopt new digital practices

 [Visit the wiki](https://github.com/18F/transformation-research/wiki) for more details.